Reina Maruyama

-Reina H. Maruyama is a Japanese–American experimental particle/atomic/nuclear physicist.
-As a professor at Yale University, Maruyama was elected a Fellow of the American Physical Society for her "innovative and wide-ranging contributions to the experimental study of rare events and fundamental symmetries, especially the search for neutrinoless double beta decay, and for leadership in understanding the signature and nature of dark matter."
+Reina H. Maruyama is a Japanese–American experimental physicist and Professor of Physics and Astronomy at Yale University, where she is a member of the Yale Wright Laboratory and the Yale Quantum Institute.
+Her research focuses on the direct detection of dark matter, the search for neutrinoless double-beta decay, and the development of quantum sensing technologies for fundamental physics.
+She was elected a Fellow of the American Physical Society in 2020 for her "innovative and wide-ranging contributions to the experimental study of rare events and fundamental symmetries, especially the search for neutrinoless double beta decay, and for leadership in understanding the signature and nature of dark matter."

 Early life and education

 Maruyama was born to parents Yoshiko and Toru Maruyama in Japan.
 Her family moved to New Canaan, Connecticut when she was 12 years old.
-She graduated with a Bachelor of Science degree in Applied Physics from Columbia University in 1995 and her PhD in atomic physics at the University of Washington in 2003.
-Reina then joined Stuart Freedman's group at the University of California, Berkeley / Lawrence Berkeley National Laboratory as a Chancellor's Postdoctoral Fellow.
+She graduated with a Bachelor of Science degree in Applied Physics from Columbia University in 1995 and received her PhD in physics from the University of Washington in 2003, with a thesis on optical trapping of ytterbium atoms.
+She then joined Stuart Freedman's group at the University of California, Berkeley and Lawrence Berkeley National Laboratory as a Chancellor's Postdoctoral Fellow.

 Career

-Following her PhD and fellowships, Maruyama joined the faculty at the University of Wisconsin–Madison (UW) in 2011.
-During her tenure at UW, she was involved in the construction and commissioning of the IceCube detector, a gigaton particle detector to observe the by-products of neutrinos that interact with the Antarctic ice.
-Reina eventually left UW to become an assistant professor of Physics at Yale University in July 2013.
-Prior to leaving, she was named the Woman Physicist of the Month by the American Physical Society (APS) as someone who has "positively impacted the lives and careers of others."
-As a professor at Yale, Maruyama was awarded a continuing grant from the National Science Foundation for her research program "Testing DAMA with the COSINE Experiment."
+Maruyama joined the faculty at the University of Wisconsin–Madison (UW) in 2011.
+During her time at UW, she was involved in the construction and commissioning of the IceCube detector at the South Pole, a gigaton-scale particle detector that observes neutrinos interacting with the Antarctic ice.
+She contributed to the IceCube collaboration's 2013 observation of high-energy extraterrestrial neutrinos, published in Science.
+She also initiated DM-Ice, a prototype sodium iodide dark matter detector deployed at the South Pole, designed to test the annual modulation signal claimed by the DAMA/LIBRA experiment.

-In September 2020, Maruyama was elected a Fellow of the APS for her "innovative and wide-ranging contributions to the experimental study of rare events and fundamental symmetries, especially the search for neutrinoless double beta decay, and for leadership in understanding the signature and nature of dark matter."
-She was also elected a fellow of the Connecticut Academy of Science in 2021.
-During the same year, Maruyama was selected to serve on a committee to develop the Diversity, Equity, Inclusion, and Belonging plan for Yale's Faculty of Arts and Sciences.
+Maruyama joined Yale University as an Assistant Professor of Physics in July 2013.
+Prior to leaving UW, she was named the Woman Physicist of the Month by the American Physical Society (APS) Committee on the Status of Women in Physics.
+She was promoted to Associate Professor with tenure and subsequently to Professor of Physics and Astronomy.
+She holds a joint appointment in the Yale Department of Astronomy and is a member of the Wright Laboratory and the Yale Quantum Institute.

+Research

+Maruyama's research program spans dark matter detection, neutrino physics, and quantum sensing.
+She leads or holds key roles in several major experiments based at the Wright Laboratory at Yale and at underground laboratories internationally.